Welcome to today's edition of the Rush 24-7 podcast.

 Speaking of respect, so I don't know.

-Tom hi there um I had a comment to make about about the North Korean issue.
+I had a comment to make about the North Korean issue.

-OK, because good old Kim Jong Il is more than happy to sell this technology of nuke bombs to other people.
+Because good old Kim Jong-il is more than happy to sell this technology of nuke bombs to other people.

 I mean, I understand your point.

-But it but there's the same sort of terrorist underlying principle of what worries us is the fact that we may be able to contain him.
+It's not the same sort of tribal joining together Islamo-fascist sort of tribal effort to try to get the enemy, but there's the same sort of terrorist underlying principle of what worries us is the fact that we may be able to contain him, but what if they start selling this stuff off?

-Yeah absolutely I mean that that is absolutely a reality and I think that reality needs to be hammered home.
+I mean, that is absolutely a reality, and I think that reality needs to be hammered home.

-I just don't see it as being in in the forefront yet.
+I just don't see it as being in the forefront yet.

-So just as far as the approach that's that's kind of how I was looking at that but absolutely he's definitely a threat in in every way that Saddam was your second what's your second point?
+So just as far as the approach, that's kind of how I was looking at that.

-The second point is that um you know with north with North Korea right on the border there with China, you know we we've seen China and Russia they seem to be collaborating behind the scenes.
+The second point is that with North Korea right on the border there with China, we've seen China and Russia, they seem to be collaborating behind the scenes.

 There's a lot of solidarity there.

-So that that Chinese plane situation almost became a big deal.
+So that Chinese plane situation almost became a big deal.

 And the last point is that I believe Bush is being actually very cowboy.

-You know, a cowboy knows when to talk straight and when to look you in the eye and when to, you know, maybe even get up in your face if you have to.
+A cowboy knows when to talk straight and when to look you in the eye and when to get up he may even get up in your face if you have to.

 But a cowboy also, I think, knows when to shut up and stand back and kind of let your opponent walk into his own noose.

-You know, you can't want to walk him into it.
+You can't walk and walk him into it.

-So I think there's that element of one point.
+And so I think there's that element of one-dimensional.

-I'm no I'm no UN or s or uh State Department diplomat, but everybody keeps talking about the fact that, well, China, you know, boy, China is really the one that has a lot to do here, and China's the one that can take care of all of this.
+I'm no UN or State Department diplomat, but everybody keeps talking about the fact that, well, China, you know, boy, China is really the one that has a lot to do here, and China's the one that can take care of all of this.

 And well, if that's true, then why hasn't China done something?